'Shang-Chi' Star Simu Liu's Unearthed Reddit Posts Spark Controversy Online

 Marvel Studios' latest film, "Shang-Chi and the Legend of the Ten Rings," proved to be a big hit in the wake of its debut on September 3, 2021.
 It even grossed the box office record despite the constraints of the pandemic.

-It featured Marvel’s first Asian superhero which was played by Chinese-Canadian actor, Simu Liu.
-Nonetheless, the film’s success combined with its predominant Asian cast was seen as an important milestone for Asian-American representation on screen.
+It featured Marvel's first Asian superhero, who was played by Chinese-Canadian actor Simu Liu.
+Nonetheless, the film's success, combined with its predominantly Asian cast, was seen as an important milestone for Asian-American representation on screen.

 However, the actor may have just closed off the minds of potential fans in the US following a recent controversy.